rimamehr/School_District_Analysis/README.md

 ## Results of the School District Analysis

 ### How is the district summary affected?

+We can compare the two images below that shows the old District summary in comparison to the new one to see that the Average Math Score, % Passing Math, % Passing Reading, and % Overall Passing were slightly affected and went down when we removed the data for 9th graders of Thomas High School.

 #### Old District Summary

 <p align="left">